alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide
-  :deck => "suspicious-minds",
-  :slide => 29,
+  slide_image2
+  filename="slide29.jpg"
-  :alt => "Five ducks in a row, with the overlaid text “Be a role model for others to follow”."
+  alt="Five ducks in a row, with the overlaid text “Be a role model for others to follow”." caption="Image: [waterfowl ducks](https://pixabay.com/en/animals-waterfowl-ducks-young-737407/), by user 422737 on Pixabay."
 %}
-  Image: [waterfowl ducks](https://pixabay.com/en/animals-waterfowl-ducks-young-737407/), by user 422737 on Pixabay.
-{% endslide %}

 Something we can do with trust all by ourselves is being a role model -- being something other people can follow.
 Humans are naturally mimics.